 Stop thinking "which app is best" and answer three questions:

-1. Serious or casual?
+Serious or casual?
 Casual points to Tinder.
-Serious points to Hinge, Match, or a local platform.
+Serious points to Hinge, Match, or a local app.

-2. Which island?
+Which island?
 Oʻahu means anything works.
-Neighbor islands mean you should go where the locals concentrate (a Hawaii-focused platform or the single biggest national app), because thin apps get painfully thin off Oʻahu.
+Neighbor islands mean you should go where the locals concentrate (a Hawaii-focused app or the single biggest national app), because thin apps get painfully thin off Oʻahu.

-3. Local or visitor pool?
-If you want to date someone who'll still be here next month, prioritize the option that filters for locals.
+Local or visitor pool?
+If you want to date someone who'll still be here next month, prioritize the app that filters for locals.

-Most people in Hawaii end up running two: one big national app for volume and one local-focused option for relevance.
+Most people in Hawaii end up running two: one big national app for volume and one local-focused app for relevance.
 That's a perfectly reasonable strategy.

 A few local realities worth knowing before you start

-• Locals vs. transplants is a genuine dynamic.
+Locals vs. transplants is a genuine dynamic.
 Both are dating out here, sometimes with friction.
 Being upfront about how long you've been on-island, and respecting local culture if you're new, goes a long way.
-[See our guide on dating someone who just moved to Hawaii.]
+See our guide on what dating in Hawaii is really like.

 Frequently asked questions